trey-capps/trey-capps.github.io/content/posts/happiness_analysis.md

 Year_2017                            -0.02549139
 ```
 ### Model Evaluation
-To evaluate our final model we can consider the squared root of the mean squared error (RMSE).
+To evaluate the final model we can consider the squared root of the mean squared error (RMSE).
 ```
 #Predicted values
 test_pred_en <- predict(elastic_fit, test_df)